ton-community/ton-docs/docs/develop/smart-contracts/messages.md

 * First bit stands for empty extra-currencies dictionary.
 * Then we have two 4-bit long fields.
 They encode 0 as `VarUInteger 16`.
 In fact, since `ihr_fee` and `fwd_fee` will be overwritten, we may as well put there zeroes.
 * Then we put zero to `created_lt` and `created_at` fields.
 Those fields will be overwritten as well; however, in contrast to fees, these fields have a fixed length and are thus encoded as 64- and 32-bit long strings.
-* _(we had alredy serialized the message header and passed to init/body at that moment)_
+* _(we had already serialized the message header and passed to init/body at that moment)_
 * Next zero-bit means that there is no `init` field.
 * The last zero-bit means that msg_body will be serialized in-place.
 * After that, message body (with arbitrary layout) is encoded.